CobayaSampler/cobaya/docs/example.rst

    which will converge faster!

-After a few seconts, a folder named ``chains`` will be created, and inside it you will find three files:
+After a few seconds, a folder named ``chains`` will be created, and inside it you will find three files:

 .. code-block:: bash